nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_DECOUPLING.md

 Starting off with this default HTML structure in the `index.html` file, the **`FriendList`** component will be rendered in the first section, and the **`MessageList`** component will be rendered in the second section.

-When the user chooses a friend in the first component, the second component will render a list of message from that friend.
+When the user chooses a friend in the first component, the second component will render a list of messages from that friend.
 These components are siblings to each other.

 ```html
 <body>